Tag Archives: shady city

 “I know you’re tired being passed around for a poking but you’re going to have to stay with me.
 I want you clear and lucid when King Daddy comes here so you can see what we’re gonna do to him.”

 Buddy had fallen quiet as he watched Reggie.
-He seemed unmoved.
 He was surely in a lot of pain.
+The stuffed flying rat was hilarious but Buddy didn’t really enjoy the triplet in the cage.
+It was a real boner killer.

-“Maybe we should at least take him out of there, brah,” he suggested.
-“He’s gonna pass out if he keeps more pressure on that leg.”
+“Maybe we should at least take him out of there,” he suggested.
+“He’s gonna pass out.”

 Buddy took a moment to observe Reggie’s reaction.
 There was little but a slight grimace of pain.